 Review of Gran Destino Tower at Coronado Springs

 Coronado Springs is a tough one to rank.
 And to be clear, the Gran Destino Tower is our personal favorite moderate option.
 The aesthetic might not be for everyone, but we enjoy the design, along with the modernity of the Tower and the rooms.
 This is definitely a “our preference might not be yours” situation.
-Gran Destino is a great hotel, but I’d say French Quarter is probably the better Disney hotel.
+Gran Destino is a great hotel, but I’d say French Quarter is maybe the better Disney hotel.

 Before Gran Destino, we had Coronado Springs below Port Orleans Riverside.
 The hotel is pretty strongly geared toward conference guests which impacts the hotel in ways that are subtle to casual guests but jarring for more seasoned Disney fans.
 For example, it houses a sports bar, Rix Sports Bar and Grill, that’s more like ESPN Zone than anything you’d expect to see inside a Disney hotel.